 If all else fails, then you can buy seat buckle covers to stop your toddler from pressing the dreaded button!

-Take a look in your local baby store, or online.
-Whilst it is not recommended to adjust or change anything regarding your car seat, seat belt, or the buckles, sometimes it is less risky than having no seat belt on at all.
+Take a look in your local baby store or online.
+Whilst it is not recommended to adjust or change anything regarding your car seat, seat belt, or buckles, sometimes it is less risky than having no seat belt on at all.

 I am not going to recommended buckle covers here due to safety reasons.
 You should check in with the manufacturer of your car seat for recommendations.